Hubert Lafayette Sone: Singapore

-Retirement, death and legacy
+Retirement and death

-In 1961, the Sones return to the United States and retired from active mission work after forty one years of service.
+In 1961, the Sones returned to Texas, USA and retired from active mission work after forty one years of service.
 For the next nine years Sone preached at area churches and travelled widely, lecturing on the work of the Methodist Church in Asia.

-Hubert Sone's everlasting legacy is the inspiring humanitarian work done to assist the Chinese during the events in Nanjing from 1937–1938.
-Hubert and Helen Sone dedicated their own lives, not only to the church and the Methodist mission in China, but to the Chinese people and to Malaysians in Singapore.
-Hubert and Helen Sone's support of the Chinese people at personal risk, and their dedication to the calling of being missionaries, will forever enshrine their love of the Chinese people and their Christian faith.

-Hubert L. Sone died in Fort Worth, Texas, USA on 6 September 1970 at age 78.
-On 18 October 1982, Helen Jackson Sone died in Fort Worth, Texas, USA at the age of 89.
+Sone died in Fort Worth, Texas, USA on 6 September 1970 at age 78.